 I. INTRODUCTION 1

 II.
 PRELIMINARY MATTERS 3

 Is a waiver really necessary?
-3

-Can the employee recuse?
-4

-Is divestiture of the conflicting financial interest a

-reasonable option?
-4
+interest a reasonable option?

-What if OGE thinks the waiver is inappropriate?
-5

-Is an employee entitled to receive a waiver?
-5

 III.
-STATUTORY REQUIREMENTS FOR WAIVERS 6
+STATUTORY REQUIREMENTS FOR WAIVERS

-Requirements common to all 208 waivers 6
+Requirements common to all 208 waivers

-Additional requirements for all 208(b)(1) waivers 6

-Additional requirements for all 208(b)(3) waivers 7

 IV.
-ADDITIONAL ELEMENTS THAT OGE STRONGLY RECOMMENDS BE

-INCLUDED IN ALL WAIVERS 7
+ADDITIONAL ELEMENTS THAT OGE STRONGLY RECOMMENDS BE INCLUDED IN ALL WAIVERS

-V. FACTORS TO WEIGH IN MAKING THE SUBSTANTIALITY
+v.
+FACTORS TO WEIGH IN MAKING THE SUBSTANTIALITY DETERMINATION

-DETERMINATION 9

 VI.
-FACTORS TO WEIGH IN MAKING A DECISION TO ISSUE A
+FACTORS TO WEIGH IN MAKING A DECISION TO ISSUE A 208(B)(3) WAIVER11

-208(b)(3) WAIVER 1

 VII.
-ISSUES RELATING TO SPECIFIC TYPES OF FINANCIAL
+ISSUES RELATING TO SPECIFIC TYPES OF FINANCIAL INTERESTS

-INTERESTS 1 5

-Stocks 1 15
+Stocks

-Corporate financial obligations and other debts 1 17
+Corporate financial obligations and other debts17

 Negotiating for employment

-Outside employment and positions as officer or director 2 20

-Service on the board of directors of a non-Federal entity 7
+director

-in an official capacity ?1
+entity in an official capacity20

-Spousal (or a minor child's) employment 2
+Spousal (or a minor child's) employment

-General partnerships and financial interests of general
+General Partnerships and Financial Interests of General Partners22

-partners 3

-Law firms 3
+Law Firms

-Limited partnerships and trusts 25
+Limited Partnerships and Trusts

 VIII.
-MISCELLANEOUS CONSIDERATIONS IN DECIDING WHETHER A

-208 WAIVER MAY BE APPROPRIATE 26

-What effect will a change in the value of the holding

-have on the waiver?
-26

-What if the disqualifying financial interest is held as

-part of a larger investment?
-26

-What if a particular matter will affect only a subsidiary 7

-of a larger corporation in which the employee has a

-financial interest?
-2 27

-Are the interests of the Government and the conflicting

-entity adverse?
-28

-Once a 208 waiver is issued, should you make a separate

-"appearance" determination under 5 C.F.R. § 2635.502?
-2 28

-May you issue "blanket" waivers to groups of employees involved in the same particular matter?
-Should you use "templates" for the waivers you issue?
-29 May you apply a more relaxed standard for waivers for Special Government Employees (SGEs)?
+MISCELLANEOUS CONSIDERATIONS IN DECIDING WHETHER A 208 WAIVER MAY BE APPROPRIATE 26 What effect will a change in the value of the holding have on the waiver?26 What if the disqualifying financial interest is held as part of a larger investment?26 What if a particular matter will affect only a subsidiary of a larger corporation in which the employee has a financial interest?27 Are the interests of the Government and the conflicting entity adverse?27 Once a 208 waiver is issued, should you make a separate "appearance" determination under 5 C.F.R. § 2635.502?
+28 May you issue "blanket" waivers to groups of employees involved in the same particular matter?.
+28 Should you use "templates" for the waivers you issue?
+May you apply a more relaxed standard for waivers for Special Government Employees (SGEs)?29